 containing the supplied Feature.

-The Feature Launcher will then return a running Framework
+The Feature Launcher will then return a running Framework instance

 representing the launched OSGi framework and the Feature that it contains.
 If